-There are some great online forums for first-year students specific to your school.
-Post questions, make connections and read other people's experience of moving away for the first time - it'll reassure you that you're not the only one.
+There are plenty of great online forums for first-year students getting ready to start college.
+Post questions, make connections, and read about other people's experiences of moving away for the first time.
+At the very least, it'll reassure you that you're not the only one.

 Orientation is the best way to meet new friends, both in your residence and campus-wide.
 From pub-crawls to sports events, there's usually something for everyone.
-Some schools will connect you with a senior and provide familiarity tours so you can get to know where resources are located.
+Some schools connect incoming first-year students with seniors who take the newcomers on familiarity tours around campus and show them where student resources are located.

 As you plan your move to school, make sure you leave lots of time to spend with friends.
 While you might think this time together will make it more difficult to leave, you'll find that your friends become your greatest support and cheerleaders.
-Maybe spend a day shopping for stuff you'll need or go through course descriptions discussing what classes to take.
+Maybe spend a day shopping for stuff you'll need, or go through course descriptions and talk about the classes you're taking.

 Stay in Touch

-- Create your own blog or web site.
+- Create your own blog or website.
 If you don't already have a blog, create one.
-Post photos, write about your experience and ask friends to post comments.
-It's a great way to stay in touch with your past, but to also say "hello" to your future.
+Post photos, write about your experience, and ask friends to post comments.
+It's a great way to stay in touch with your past as well as to also say "hello" to your future.
 And at the end of your first year, you can look back and reflect on the changes and celebrate your victories!

 - Gather your contacts.
-Remember to not only collect contact information of friends and family members, but also teachers, coaches, guidance counselors, employers and neighbors.
-You never know when you'll need to get in touch, to ask for advice or a reference.
+Collect contact information for friends and family members, but also teachers, coaches, guidance counselors, employers, and neighbors.
+You never know when you'll need to get in touch to ask for advice or a reference.

 - Make a deal with your parents.
 Before you leave, talk to your parents about your communication plan.
 Parents may insist that you call home once a week (or more often) so make sure you let them know how often you'll call and what you might need from them in terms of emotional support.
 You might find that you want to speak with them every night for the first couple of weeks, then that might change to once or twice a week.
-Just ensure that whatever arrangement you make, your parents also feel comfortable with it.
-Also, discuss with your parents how you'll pay for the calls.
-Your dorm may only have a pay phone available; find out before you move as you might need to invest in a calling card.
+Whatever arrangement you make, be sure that your parents also feel comfortable with it.